junior209lsj/FaultDiagnosisOptimizerBenchmark/readme.md

-# Impact of Deep Learning Optimizers and Hyperparameter Tuning on the Performance of Bearing Fault Diagnosis
+# Fault Diagnosis Optimizer Benchmark

 This is the code base for the benchmark study article `Impact of Deep Learning Optimizers and Hyperparameter Tuning on the Performance of Bearing Fault Diagnosis`.
 We implemented end-to-end optimization benchmark code using public bearing fault datasets and state-of-the-art fault diagnosis models.